pilgreen/loopit/README.md

 ## Scratch

-This is a copy of a function from Hugo.
+This is a copy of a concept from Hugo.
 The Go template package is intentionally dumb by design, but that doesn't always work when a JSON feed is created by a third party and time to publication is critical.
 Variable scope is very tight, so to loosen it up a bit you can use scratch.
 This lets you maintain global variables and alter them from within loops and conditionals.

 It works very much like local storage in the browser, with key/string pairings.
 There are three functions to get, set and delete a pairing.
+Unlike Hugo, only strings are supported.

 ```
 {{ $scratch := scratch }}